 1. CLARITY – Summarise your marketing objectives

 So, you have made the decision to re-brand, the team is on board and you are ready to start the process.
 The first step is to make sure that you have clarified the problem, or the reason for your decision, in a brief sentence or two as to why you need to re-brand.
 This will help later on when you’re right in the midst of it and things are not going well or getting difficult.

 It will allow you to look back and ensure you are on the right path, so that your final decision will achieve your initial marketing objectives.
 Failure to take this step could result in an entirely new brand positioning that doesn’t address the problem in the first place.

 Here’s an example of a problem statement of a small accountancy firm:

-Furthermore, it is critical to have an idea of how much the total re-branding process will cost.
-Consider the design, research, changing of the various elements and investment in the brand awareness campaigns required as part of your budgeting.
+Furthermore, it is critical to have an idea of how much the total rebranding process will cost.
+Consider the design, research, changing of the various elements, and investment in the brand awareness campaigns required as part of your budgeting.
 It’s a good idea to make note of all the platforms, signage, and printed collateral that you’ll need to update and assign costs to each.
 That will help give you an accurate picture of the re-brand cost.

 2. VALUES – Checking in with your core values, setting the scene for a re-brand.